Seekatar/EFCoreStateTest/README.md

 ## ChangingGraphStatesShould.cs
 This file does the basic actions on the `Loan` graph of objects.
 When retrieving a `Loan` that include the `Lender` and `LenderContact`, the `Lender` will be in the graph twice (since `LenderContact` also has the same `Lender`).

-When sending that to a server (simulated with serializaion in the test) and trying to `Attach()` or `Update()` the object, EF will throw an exception saying that a `Lender` with the same Id is already being tracked.
+When sending that to a server (simulated with serialization in the test) and trying to `Attach()` or `Update()` the object, EF will throw an exception saying that a `Lender` with the same Id is already being tracked.

 Setting the `State` directly on the `Loan` avoids the recursive attaching of the other functions and then the `Loan` can be saved in the database.
-There are other ways around this, but in my particular case, that's what was being sent to the server.
+There are other ways around this, but in my case, that's what was being sent to the server.
+One way is to include `LenderId` and `LenderContactId` in the `Loan` object.
+The `LoanEx` class does that and `ChangingGraphExStatesShould.cs` demonstrates that.

 |Path    |Test
 |----------|-----------------------